Battle of Red Bank: Battle

 Von Donop divided his force into two groups totaling 1,200 men for a two-pronged attack upon the fort on the morning of October 22.
-Von Donop and Hessian grenadier Lieutenant Colonel von Linsing were to attack the southern part of the fort, while Colonel Friedrich Ludwig von Minnigerode's grenadiers and Lieutenant Colonel Werner von Mirbach's infantry were to attack the northern and eastern approaches.
+Von Donop and Hessian grenadie battalion von Linsing were to attack the southern part of the fort, while Colonel Friedrich Ludwig von Minnigerode's grenadiers and Lieutenant Colonel Werner von Mirbach's infantry were to attack the northern and eastern approaches.

 With five British men-of-war in the river to support the attack, von Donop was convinced that the fort would be in his hands by nightfall.
-After a cannonade by the Hessian artillery, Linsing moved against the nine-foot-high southern parapet, and his men were cut down by devastating cannon and musket fire and were forced to retreat.
+After a cannonade by the Hessian artillery,Colonel von Linsingen moved against the nine-foot-high southern parapet, and his men were cut down by devastating cannon and musket fire and were forced to retreat.
 On the north, Minnigerode's grenadiers managed to scale the ramparts of an abandoned section of the fort.
 But when they moved on they were confronted by a tangled mass of felled trees with pointed branches, a kind of abatis, protecting the main wall of the fort.
 With little in the way of proper tools, they were soon spotted trying to claw their way through the barricade and were fired upon by the Americans waiting for them on the other side.

 The Continental and Pennsylvania navies provided enfilading fire against the Hessians.
 Suffering heavy casualties, the Hessians began to retreat, falling back to their camp 10 mi away in the village of Haddonfield which they had taken after landing at nearby Cooper's Ferry.
 Von Donop was wounded in the thigh during the southern attack and was left on the battlefield by his retreating troops.
-Mortally wounded, von Donop died three days later in the Whitall House, a farmhouse just outside the southern works of the fort between the fort and Woodbury Creek.
+Mortally wounded, von Donop died three days later in the Joseph Low house in Woodbury and was buried at the site of the battle.